NatalieTumbare/ML_PDs_Prediction/README.md

 e.
 After the Application has been lauched,one can now use it to predict probabilities by entering information.

 To predict using the Application
-Click on Try it out
+Click on 'Try it out'
 f.
-On Loan ID enter a unique identifier such as ID (a string variable). g.
+On Loan ID enter a unique identifier such as ID (a string variable).

 10. Data Drift Detection